52 Best Things to do in Taiwan & Reasons You Must Visit

 28. Taitung’s East Rift Valley is a gorgeous, wide valley filled with quaint villages and rice paddies, the bread basked of Taiwan.

 29. Every summer, colorful hot air balloons fill the sky at the International Hot Air Balloon Festival in Luye, Taitung.
-Keep an eye out for the minion shaped one!
+Keep an eye out for the minion-shaped one!
+This is one of the most colorful Taiwan attractions!

 30. Dulan is Taiwan’s version of a Southeast-Asian hippie backpacker hangout, with a thriving arts scene, local craft brewery, and good surf.